Tellabs Optical LAN, and fiber cabling, helps Marriott enjoy unsurpassed guest experiences over hotel’s wired and wireless network.

 Marriott chose to install two fiber cables (compared to 4-6 for legacy or traditional copper LANs) into each guest room to meet today’s requirements and to provide a second spare fiber as an insurance policy for un-foreseen future needs.
 The difference in savings from running two fibers in a single cable compared to installing multiple twisted pair copper cables and coaxial cables is exceptional [Table 1].

 Marriott chose the Tellabs 120C Mini Optical Network Terminal (ONT120C) for its small form-factor and its ability to integrate into guest room furniture.
 The ONT120C is purpose built to be integrated into enclosures or furniture.
 Its purpose is to provide the in-room optical to electrical conversion and Ethernet connectivity.
 It transmits and receives the G-PON signal from the OLT in the main data center and delivers standards based gigabit speed connectivity at its Ethernet interfaces and delivers Power over Ethernet to the subtended powered devices.
-The ONT120C is secured inside electrical boxes or just drywall-mud rings, and only exposes a flush faceplate.
-It is located behind a hidden access panel that is part of an all wood TV entertainment center built into each room.
+The ONT120C is located behind a hidden access panel that is part of an all wood TV entertainment center built into each room.
 Inside the access panel, there is the fiber termination, remote power connection, ONT120C, TV STB and Ruckus Networks Wi-Fi Access Point.

 The Passive Optical LAN installation at Marriott Atlanta Marquis showcased three enterprise centric innovations for remote powering, composite fiber cabling and Power over Ethernet (PoE).
 In order to remove the need for a local powering source in all the guest rooms for all the ONTs, VT Group instead designed a centralized remote powering solution.
 This consists of an AC power fed centralized powering solution, co-located with the passive optical splitters in the maintenance closet, that delivered 48-56vdc powering to all the ONTs.